Thanks REI Co-op for help Improving our clean up efficiency and planning.

 Sue started with CJL data of all cleanups dating back to 2009.
 The data set consisted of the number of trash bags, tires and volunteers in 1O5 cleanups conducted by CJL from January 1, 2009 to July 15, 2017.
 The shoreline length covered the Haw River Arm from the entrance of Robeson Creek to the dam and both sides of New Hope River Channel from the dam northward to New Hope Overlook at Jordan Lake State Park.
 Of this 24 mi. stretch, about 17 mi. were cleaned at least once.
 This section was selected because the main source of trash and tires found here is from stormwater flows from the Haw River watershed rather than recreational use of the lake.
 The spatial variability in intensity of trash and tires and in volunteer effort was defined by dividing the shoreline length into 43 subsections.

-Below is GIS mapping of total lb of trash removed per 100 ft of shoreline for all cleanups performed in each of 43 subsections.
+The GIS map of total lb of trash removed per 100 ft of shoreline for all cleanups performed in each of 43 subsections is shown below as example.
 The circles from smallest to largest represent bin sizes of 6-26.7; >26.7-59; 59-103; and 103-183 lb trash/100 ft.
 The number of cleanups in each subsection is not the same because the rotation around the shoreline was not systematic.
 Nevertheless, the larger intensities of trash are consistent with sections of shoreline most vulnerable by their position to accumulation from the watershed.
-Expand the view (click on + sign) to see the individual subsections more clearly.
-Click on a circle to see all data associated with cleanups in the subsection represented.
+Click on the + sign to see the individual subsections more clearly.

 Tips for Navigating for Chromebook Users.
 Scroll down to the map of interest to position the map so that the buttons on the top right and the Explore button at bottom right are both visible as shown below.